 What is a direct rollover?

 A direct rollover, where your former employer sends a check directly to your new employer, is the safest way to avoid any tax consequences when you’re moving money between retirement plans.
 Be sure to check with the Human Resources (HR) departments at both your old and new employers for the appropriate rollover paperwork and procedures.
-Or you can call your MassMutual Consolidation Concierge who can walk you through the process step-by-step.

 Learn More from MassMutual ...

 1 U.S. Bureau of Labor Statistics, “Number of Jobs, Labor Market Experience, and Earnings Growth among Americans at 50: Results from a Longitudinal Survey,” August 2017.

 Investors should consider the impact of transfer fees, the loss of vested benefits and/ or surrender charges that may be imposed by their current plan when funds are